-This is Us, a new hit television series, has a unique comedy-drama story line that has captured the hearts of millions of viewers in just a few short months.
+This is Us, a hit television series, has a unique comedy-drama story line that has captured the hearts of millions of viewers.
 I’m not typically one who gets drawn into television shows, but something about this one has captivated me.
 Because of its popularity, it can easily be used as a starting point for a great discussion within your apostolate.

 This is Us seamlessly demonstrates how the events of our past significantly impact the person we are today by using scenes from both the characters’ childhoods and present day lives.
 Viewers follow the story of parents Rebecca and Jack, their biological children Kate and Kevin, and their adoptive son, Randall as they face struggles and trials that are common to so many of us.
 The characters and situations are very relatable.
 They truly deal with everything from surface-level issues of popularity and sibling rivalry to the deeper issues of life and death.

 Though not every point of view in the show aligns with Catholic teaching, there are many poignant scenes that can be useful to help create discussion among your family, within your apostolate, or even simply for personal reflection.
 You can find full episodes here to show the complete scenes in your ministry (we could only list promo clips in our post).

 5 Themes to Talk About in This is Us